 So if you’ve been terminated under the 90-day trial provision in your agreement, give one of the team at WorkLaw a call on 0800 669 466 to have a look at your agreement and let us see what we can do to help, or email us via our contact form.

-It’s recognised that when 90-day trial periods were made available to all employers to include in their employment agreements it stripped employees of some fundamental rights.
+When 90-day trial periods were made available to all employers to include in their employment agreements it stripped employees of some fundamental rights.
 These rights were previously recognised in the Employment Relations Act – namely the right to raise a personal grievance for unjustified dismissal.
 The Act said that employees could still raise a grievance if they believed they had suffered an unjustified disadvantage – but this hurdle is often too difficult for new employees to prove and there was a low likelihood of success in raising these types of claims.

 It seemed as if employers had all the power – that they could hire and fire at will.